 - What is the truth behind allegations of blacklisting by Lendlease?

 - What about allegations of Lendlease paying massive fines in the US after admitting overbilling its clients for over a decade?

 - What about Lendlease’s renewal of the Heygate Estate where only a small number of social homes were built?

 - Have you undertaken a thorough financial check on Lendlease?

 - What about Lendlease’s company structures and tax arrangements?

-- Is it true Lendlease will charge Haringey Council (its 50:50 partner) fees?
+- Is it true Lendlease would charge Haringey Council (its 50:50 partner) fees?

 - What does Lendlease actually put into the joint venture as its 50% stake?